This post may contain affiliate links. Please read my disclosure policy.

 Mussels are delicious when fresh, but they can be a dangerous source of seafood poisoning if not chosen correctly.

-Buy them only at your trusted fishmonger and ask them to clean them as they are a pain in the neck to clean.
-They are often full of barnacles and if you are lucky your fingers will be sore but not bleeding.
+Buy them only from your trusted fishmonger and ask them to clean them as they are a pain in the neck.

-Fresh mussels should be cooked alive, once dead they will be infected.
+Fresh mussels should be cooked alive.
+If they are already dead they are dangerous to eat.

-Here is how to make sure fresh mussels are alive:
+Here is how to check fresh mussels are alive:

 - Discharge any open or broken mussels